-Following a deep cleaning (SRP) you may not experience any discomfort or you may feel tender/bruised.
+Following a deep cleaning (SRP) you might experience little to no discomfort or you may feel tender and show some bruising.
 If you received anesthetic for your procedure, be careful not to bite your tongue or cheek while numb and don’t drink/eat hot foods that could potentially burn you.
 You may wish to eat softer foods for the first day or two.

-Warm salt water rinses are recommended to aid in soft tissue healing.
-An anti-inflammatory, over-the-counter pain medication such as Ibuprofen may be taken, given that you do not have any allergies or contraindications with these types of medications (consult your physician).
+Warm saltwater rinses are recommended to aid in soft tissue healing.
+An anti-inflammatory, over-the-counter pain medication such as ibuprofen may be taken, as long as you do not have any allergies or contraindications with these types of medications (consult your physician).

 You may experience an increased sensitivity to cold and hot temperatures in your mouth.
 As your tissue heals, it will shrink and tighten around your teeth.
 Due to this healthy shrinkage, root exposure may occur.